SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 i've made [a cmd script](https://github.com/SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/blob/main/Example%20Compile.cmd) that you can just put in your "in memory" mod folder, change some vars there and then click it

-I just have "f5 anything" extension in VSCode, so i just press f5 and it's compiling
+I have "f5 anything" extension in VSCode, so i just press f5 and it's compiling

 ## Why???:
 Big "in memory" mods might take too much time to compile for users and there's no easy way to hot reload precompiled mod